What Is the RSV Test?

-The respiratory syncytial virus antibody test is a blood test used to diagnose a respiratory syncytial virus (RSV) infection.
-The test detects the presence of antibodies.
+The respiratory syncytial virus (RSV) antibody test is a blood test used to diagnose a respiratory syncytial virus (RSV) infection.
+The test detects the presence of antibodies to the RSV pathogen.
 Antibodies are proteins that your body’s immune system releases naturally in response to a harmful substance, called an antigen.

 The RSV antibody test is a blood test performed by a nurse at your doctor’s office.
 Blood will be drawn from a vein, usually at the inside of your elbow.
 A blood draw typically involves the following steps:

-- The puncture site is cleaned with an antiseptic
+- The puncture site is cleaned with an antiseptic.

 - The elastic band is removed from your arm.